-‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats DBS Story, Says Toei’s Akio Iyoku
+‘Dragon Ball Super’ Movie 2018: Saiyan Goku’s Last Battle In New Anime Beats ‘DBS’ Story, Says Akio Iyoku

 “Compared to the past movies, everything is powering up, so I think that it will be a work that you can definitely enjoy,” Iyoku stated.

-Unfortunately, Iyoku did not confirm exactly who Goku would be fighting this time around for the final battle, but based on the teaser trailer video (see below) most fans assume it will be Super Saiyan God Yamoshi, the very first Super Saiyan of legend.
+Unfortunately, Iyoku did not confirm exactly who Goku would be fighting this time around for the final battle but based on the teaser trailer video (see below), most fans assume it will be Super Saiyan God Yamoshi, the very first Super Saiyan of legend.
 (Check out this awesome fan art depicting the potential final battle between Goku, Vegeta, and Yamoshi.)

 “Very long ago, before Planet Vegeta was the Saiyans’ planet, there was a man named Yamoshi who had a righteous heart despite being a Saiyan.
-He and his five comrades started a rebellion, but he was cornered by warriors and became a Super Saiyan for the first time, though his transformation and fearsome fighting style shocked the other Saiyans,” Toriyama said in older interview.
+He and his five comrades started a rebellion, but he was cornered by warriors and became a Super Saiyan for the first time, though his transformation and fearsome fighting style shocked the other Saiyans,” Toriyama said in an older interview.
 “Outnumbered, Yamoshi eventually wore himself out and was defeated, but this was only the beginning of his legend.
 Afterwards, Yamoshi’s spirit wandered in continuous search of six righteous-hearted Saiyans, seeking a new savior: Super Saiyan God.”

 The full story of Yamoshi and the Super Saiyan God has never been told, so now it seems like the Dragon Ball Super movie will fill in that gap.
 Iyoku claims that “it will be such a tremendous action scene” that theater audiences will naturally yell out “Oh!” and “Wow!” during the ending of the 2018 Dragon Ball Super movie.